openmobilehub/react-native-omh-auth/docs/docs/getting-started.md

 ## Installation

-To integrate a React Native OMH Auth provider into your React Native project, you need to install one of the available libraries:
+To integrate a React Native OMH Auth provider into your React Native project, you need to install `@openmobilehub/auth-core` and one of the available libraries:

 | Provider  | Package                         |
 | --------- | ------------------------------- |